Previous ➥ Lesson 25 ➥ Next

 This page is part of the step-by-step German learning A2 level course.
 To see the complete grammatical details of German prepositions, please visit the page German prepositions in the section Summary of German Grammer.

-- If the sentence shows a movement, the proposition takes an accusative case, e.g. Ich gehe in die Stadt.
-(I am going to the city.)
+1. When the sentence indicates movement, the preposition is used with the accusative case, for instance, Ich gehe in die Stadt (I am heading to the city).

-- If the sentence shows a state, the proposition would take the dative case, e.g. Ich bin in der Stadt.
-(I'm in the city.)
+2. When the sentence denotes a state or location, the preposition is accompanied by the dative case, as in Ich bin in der Stadt (I'm in the city).

-In simple words, if the sentence is an answer to the question pronoun "wohin" (where to), the preposition in it would take the accusative case and if the sentence is an answer to the question pronoun "wo" (where), the preposition in it would take the dative case after it.
+Put differently, when a sentence serves as a response to the interrogative pronoun "wohin" (where to), the preposition within it should be in the accusative case.
+Conversely, if the sentence is a reply to the interrogative pronoun "wo" (where), the preposition within it should be followed by the dative case.

 an (on, next to)